-Covid-19 pandemic is reshaping the world of fashion in incredible, positive ways.
+Covid-19 pandemic is reshaping fashion in incredible but positive ways.

-Also, there’s growing attention on the origin (and the type of materials that make-up the garments and shoes they buy.
+Also, there’s growing attention to the origin (and the type of materials that make-up the garments and shoes they buy.

 And this reminds us of a beautiful ‘green dress’ works of art created by the South Korean artist Yeonju Sung.